vitorvasc/app-github-finder/README.md

 A web application built with Next.js that allows you to search and expore GitHub repositories.

+## Live Demo

+This repository is available for a Live Demo: https://github.vasconcellos.tech

 ## ✨ Features

 - Real-time GitHub repository search